dsquintana/website/content/project/hrv/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Heart rate variability"
-summary: "Understanding the role of heart rate variability in the development and maintenance of mental illnesses"
+summary: "Understanding the role of the autonomic nervous system, as measured by heart rate variability, in mental and somatic health"
 authors: []
 tags: ["hrv"]
 categories: []